ColoradoDemography/Server-and-Website-Documentation/doc/yaml-musings.md

 YAML (also known as "Front Matter") are data elements that live at the top of every page that Jekyll processes.  (

-**No YAML, No processing by Jekyll**  YAML can be included
+**No YAML, No processing by Jekyll.**  YAML can be included in markdown or HTML pages (and more) to signify to Jekyll to process the file.

 YAML currently stands for ("YAML Ain't Markup Language").
 [Yes, really](https://en.wikipedia.org/wiki/YAML).
 But in the past stood for ("Yet Another Markup Language").

-YAML takes the form of a list of tags and values like so:
+YAML consists of a list of tags and values enclosed within a pair of triple-dash lines (---) like so:

 ```
 ---